saucelabs/sauce-school/codelabs/Drafts/Module3_SeleniumPython.md

 <img src="assets/3.04A.png" alt="Login Failure Markup" width="600"/>

-We will use the `flash error` classes in our assertion.
+you will use the `flash error` classes in our assertion.
 Add a locator for this element to our page object along with a new method to perform a display check against it.
 Open `login_test.py.` and add instantiate the `test invalid_credentials` method to use it in the test.

 ```
 # filename: tests/login_test.py